The Andean Lakes Crossing Tour is a unique trip that highlights Patagonia’s unparalleled beauty.

 With this, Moreno became the creator of Argentina’s national parks, making Argentina the third country in the Americas (after the United States and Canada) to have a national park system.

-In Puerto Pañuelo (Handkerchief Harbor) resides the emblematic Llao Llao Hotel, a circa 1938 hotel that is a traditional destination for VIP’s visiting Bariloche, such as the Obama family in 2015.
-It is also the location for the 2018 G-20 summit.
+In Puerto Pañuelo (Handkerchief Harbor) resides the emblematic Llao Llao Hotel, a circa 1938 hotel that is a traditional destination for VIP’s visiting Bariloche, such as the Obama family in 2015 and the 2018 G-20 summit.